 - Request the manual or care plan the staff uses regarding the management of diabetes.
 Ask what additional supplies should be packed.
 Your child should always carry glucose tablets/gel for hypoglycemia, even if food is not allowed in the bunks.
 Give your child a prepaid cell phone to contact you during emergencies.
 Find out the present policy about making in and outbound phone calls from camp.
 Make sure they wear a medical ID around their arm or neck stating: DIABETES.

 - Give the camp director and nurse a list of your child’s basic diabetes needs.
 The list should include emergency contact numbers, contact information for all medical providers, prescriptions, supplies, symptoms of low blood glucose and when low blood sugar is more likely to occur.
 Include treatments for low blood sugar and how to work with your child if he or she resists treatment.
 Find out who administers glucagon shots and where they are kept.
 Research ambulance service in the area and the distance to the nearest local hospital.
 Discuss labeling medical supplies and the need to store them at the right temperature.

 - Always pack twice the amount of supplies your child needs.
 Beyond diabetes necessities, make sure to pack the right daily items for your child.
 The camp will generally send a list stating other required items.

 Summer camp gives your child an opportunity to learn, become more independent and have fun.
 Diabetes camps can also teach children about self-management and healthy lifestyle habits.
+Regular camps may also be an option.
 With planning and preparation, your child can have a safe and happy summer!